RinzlerN26/Pharmserv/README.md

    ```

 2. Clone the UI repo in the parent folder where the above repo was cloned.
-   The directory structure should be follows after cloning:
+   The directory structure should be as follows after cloning:
    ParentFolder
    |--PharmServ
    |--PharmServ-UI